ericwq/gskills/docs/xds.md

   - `handleServiceUpdate()` sends `w.lastUpdate` to channel `r.updateCh`.
   - `w.serviceCb` is set when `serviceUpdateWatcher` object is first created.

 Please note: `findBestMatchingVirtualHost()` uses the `w.serviceName` as the `host` parameter.
-Which means the domain match for `VirtualHost` is done by using client target server name.
-In our case client target server name is `example.grpc.io`.
+Which means the domain match for `VirtualHost` is performed by using client target server name.
+In our case client target server name is `example.grpc.io`. `handleRDSResp` filters the `VirtualHost` according to `domains` field.

 Through the above processing, `RouteConfigUpdate` message is converted into `serviceUpdate` message.
 In the end, `handleServiceUpdate()` will send a `suWithError` message which contains `serviceUpdate` message. `serviceUpdate` contains `routes` and `ldsConfig`.